blakenev10/TerminalRanger/README.md

 # TerminalRanger
-Various scripts intended to be used on my GNOME Terminal and Z Shell.
+Various scripts intended to be used on GNOME Terminal and Z Shell.

 ## rrpull